 Student will require basic stationary and a notebook according to their own study preferences during classroom learning sessions and their own self-paced study.

 Access to a computer which has an internet connection is recommended to assist students to undertake the 5 hours of online study and research in response to some assessment tasks.

 Students are encouraged to bring portable electronic devices to classroom sessions such a small laptops or tablets if they wish.
 Students are advised that no provision will be made to charge these devices in the classroom and charging or power extension leads are not to be used in the classroom.
-Students are issued with a prescribed text book to assist with their study.

 Throughout your studies with New Era Institute, you will have access to our comprehensive range of student and learning support services.
 You can find out more about our support services from our website or the Student Handbook.

 The general methods used in this course to assess students are written assessments, oral assessments and practical assessments.
 A variety assessment tools are used to gather evidence for each of these general methods to determine a student’s competence.

 New Era Institute have developed assessment tools which support the assessment of applicable units of competency in accordance with the requirements of industry Training Packages.
 New Era Institute staff members ensure that tools developed for assessment fit with the requirements of the target industry or wider industry needs.

 The following are examples of assessment tools which have been incorporated into an assessment strategy to meet the Training Package and industry requirements, the rules of evidence and the principles of assessment: